Skip to Main Content

 Eligibility

-• submit official and current high school transcripts reflecting a 3.0 unweighted high school GPA or higher,
+• an official and current high school transcript reflecting a 3.0 unweighted high school GPA or higher,

-• submit official ACT, CPT, PERT, or SAT scores taken within the last two years,
+• official ACT, PERT, SAT, CLT or Next-Gen Accuplacer scores taken within the last two years (if not reflected on the high school transcript),

 Registration